 Here are some more ways to improve your gut health:

-- Take a probiotic supplement: Probiotics contain beneficial bacteria that are naturally present in fermented foods.
-Taking a probiotic supplement can improve gut health if you don’t get enough probiotics through your diet (20).
+- Take a probiotic supplement.
+Probiotics contain beneficial bacteria that are naturally present in fermented foods.
+Taking a probiotic supplement, which you can find online, may improve gut health if you don’t get enough probiotics through your diet (

-- Reduce stress: Chronic stress has been shown to harm beneficial gut bacteria.
-Activities like meditation or yoga can help (21).
+- Reduce stress.
+Chronic stress has been shown to harm beneficial gut bacteria.
+Activities like meditation or yoga can help (

-- Avoid smoking: Cigarette smoke is a risk factor for several bowel conditions and may increase inflammation in the digestive tract.
-Quitting smoking can raise healthy bacteria numbers and reduce harmful gut bacteria (22).
+- Avoid smoking.
+Cigarette smoke is a risk factor for several bowel conditions and may increase inflammation in the digestive tract.
+Quitting smoking can raise your count of healthy bacteria and reduce your count of harmful gut bacteria (

-- Sleep more: Lack of sleep can cause poor distribution of healthy gut bacteria, possibly resulting in increased intestinal permeability (23).
+- Sleep more.
+Lack of sleep can cause a poor distribution of healthy gut bacteria, possibly resulting in increased intestinal permeability (

-- Limit alcohol intake: Research has shown that excessive alcohol intake may increase intestinal permeability by interacting with certain proteins (24, 25, 26).
+- Limit alcohol intake.
+Research has shown that excessive alcohol intake may increase intestinal permeability by interacting with certain proteins (

 If you think you have leaky gut syndrome, consider getting tested for celiac disease.